 As I recalled the gear later, Lydia McDonald joked and said that this is why trad climbing is scary.

-On the ground, I rattled off a list of excuses and “I’m sorry’s” when Paul said: “Hey.
+On the ground, I rattled off a list of excuses and “I’m sorry’s” when Paul said, “Hey.
 Are you satisfied with your try?”

 I stopped rambling and said: “Yeah, totally.”

 Paul Nelson asked me how I liked Big Top.
 It was hard, and I chuffed pretty badly, but I liked it a lot.
 I told him that lately, I’d been having feelings of fear of falling.
-It’s kind of a weird, backwards progression for me.
+It’s kind of a weird, backward progression for me.
 I feel like I’ve been backpedaling a little bit, but what I need to remember is that, in the end, falling is okay and I will learn to be okay with it again.
 Maybe that’s when the confidence comes back and until then, it’s all just sport climbing to me.